20 Mile Athletic Center has begun a carefully planned, three phase re-opening process.

 3. Upon entering the gym, each gymnast will have their temperature taken by a touchless thermometer and be signed in with a record of their temperature.
 A reading of 99.0 degrees and below is acceptable.
 Following CDC guidelines, anything above 99.0 degrees will result in the child being sent home.
 Please keep in mind that physical activity, dehydration and simply standing in the hot sun can elevate temperature readings.
 Please avoid these for at least 30 minutes prior to coming to practice.

-4. Locker rooms will be closed.
-Each gymnast will need to bring a gym bag with them everyday with everything they will need for practice.
+4. Each gymnast will need to bring a gym bag with them everyday with everything they will need for practice.
 This bag will go home with them everyday.
 Anything left in the gym after practice ends will be thrown away – no exceptions!
 Please encourage your kids to be responsible with their belongings.
-Any team gymnasts with personal belongings in the locker room will be able to come in and clean out their lockers on May 29th and 30th.
-They will need to come by and clean out their lockers on one of those two dates as the locker rooms will be closed until further notice after May 31st.
+Note: locker rooms have been closed until further notice.

 6. No food will be allowed in the gym.
-Please encourage your gymnasts to eat two hours to 30 minutes prior to coming to practice.
+Please encourage your gymnasts to eat prior to coming to practice.
 You can have a snack ready for them when you pick them up but they will not be given a break during practice and they will not be allowed to eat in the facility.

 7. We encourage everyone, parents and kids alike, to practice good nutritional habits.
 It is important to keep in mind, no matter how advanced we are as a society, we are all biological beings.
 Proper sleep, nutrition and hydration is absolutely essential to function as a human being.
-This may seem silly to mention but poor sleep, nutritional and hydration habits are a very common issue among team members.
+This may seem silly to mention, but poor sleep, nutrition and/or hydration habits are a very common issue among team members.

 8. Only one person at a time will be allowed in the restrooms.
 Hand washing signs will be posted in each restroom to remind kids to wash their hands.